 Go through each one of them to make sure that they are needed for your website.

-If they are not necessary, i.e. have low-quality information, not relevant to the site, or not serving any purpose, delete them from your website and redirect to your homepage.
+If they are unnecessary, i.e. have low-quality information irrelevant to the site or do not serve any purpose, delete them from your website and redirect to your homepage.

-If you are good technically, then the best option is to use free software like Screaming Frog.
+If you have some technical skill, then the best option is to use free software like Screaming Frog.

 You will need to optimize every page of your website.
 However, if that isn’t possible, then go to your Google Analytics report and find out the best-performing pages in the last three months.